a10shy/malayalam-tacotron2/README.md

 WaveNet.

 ## Acknowledgements
+This repo was forked from Nvidia's Tacotron2 implementation.
+The model was retrained to generate Malayalam speech output.

 This implementation uses code from the following repos: [Keith Ito](https://github.com/keithito/tacotron/), [Prem Seetharaman](https://github.com/pseeth/pytorch-stft) as described in our code.